6mm ARC vs. 6.5 Grendel: Which AR-15 Round Is Better?

 Which Is Better for Hunting?

-While the 6.5 Grendel and 6mm ARC are similar, hunting is where you'll see one of the most remarkable differences between the two rounds.
+While the 6.5 Grendel and 6mm ARC are similar, you would note remarkable differences between the two rounds while using them for hunting.

-The lighter bullets of the 6mm ARC make it an ideal cartridge for varmints and predators like coyotes because it's decently fast and flat, shooting at long distances.
-It's also capable of taking deer and other medium-game.
+The 6mm ARC's lighter bullets make it an ideal cartridge for varmints and predators like coyotes.
+It's decently fast and flat-shooting at long distances.
+It's also capable of taking deer and other medium game.

 Home Defense